ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If request messages sent to the KDC as well as success response messages from the KDC include a payload and specify a Content-Format, those messages MUST have Content-Format set to application/ace-groupcomm+cbor, defined in {{content-type}}.
 CBOR labels for the message parameters are defined in {{params}}.

-* /ace-group : this resource is invariant once established, and indicates that this specification is used.
-If other applications run on a KDC implementing this specification and use this same resource, those applications will collide, and a mechanism will be needed to differentiate the endpoints.
+* /ace-group : the path of this resource is invariant once the resource is established, and indicates that this specification is used.
+If other applications run on a KDC implementing this specification and use this same path, those applications will collide, and a mechanism will be needed to differentiate the endpoints.

   A Client can access this resource in order to retrieve a set of group names, each corresponding to one of the specified group identifiers.
 This operation is described in {{retrieval-gnames}}.